How do I produce biochar?

 Photo: Naturefund

-Depending on the surface on which the kiln (container) is placed, it is advantageous to keep the surroundings wet with the help of a watering can.
-If the kiln is very full, it can happen that burnt pieces of wood fall onto the lawn.
-It is very helpful to moisten the ground.
+Depending on the surface on which the Kiln is placed, it is advantageous to keep the surroundings around the Kiln wet.
+If the Kiln is very full, it can happen that burnt pieces of wood fall onto the lawn.
+Therefore, it may be helpful to moisten the ground beforehand.

 Person gießt Boden rund um einen Kiln mit Wasser, um einen Brand zu verhindern